 Too many metros are still looking for the next Bill Gates, Michael Dell or Mark Zuckerberg.
 But there is a growing appreciation for the power of networks, and we need look no farther than Northeast Ohio to see why.
 These efforts to use networks to bring about a new economy — built on the foundations of the old economy — are aligned with powerful social, economic and cultural forces.

 This feeling of alignment motivates people like Chris Thompson to go to all those meetings and bring all those donuts.
 His work and the work of the Fund, he said, reflect “the civic challenge of our time.
 We live in an era where power is diffuse and value is created through networks built on trust, not hierarchy.
 We’re going to have to learn how to manage in a networked world, where you can’t rely on a hero to save the day.
 That is the challenge and we are a test bed.”

 Our features are made possible with generous support from The Ford Foundation.

-Bruce is the inaugural centennial scholar at the Brookings Institution and the co-author of The Metropolitan Revolution.
+Bruce is the inaugural centennial scholar at the Brookings Institution and the co-author of The New Localism and The Metropolitan Revolution.
 He regularly advises on policy reforms that advance the competitiveness of metropolitan areas.
 Katz is a member of the Next City Board of Directors, a graduate of Brown University and Yale Law School and a visiting professor at the London School of Economics.

 Jennifer Bradley is the founding director of the Center for Urban Innovation at the Aspen Institute.
 The Center's mission is to connect innovation and inclusion in cities, so that all residents benefit from new processes and technologies.
 She is a co-author of The Metropolitan Revolution, with Bruce Katz.
 Before starting the Center for Innovation, Jennifer was a Fellow at the Brookings Institution Metropolitan Policy Program.
 She has also worked as a lawyer and a journalist.
 She lives in Washington, D.C.